-For more details, refer to the Guide to OpenVMS File Applications.
+For more details, refer to the VSI OpenVMS Guide to OpenVMS File Applications.

-Note that these rules differ for files in an environment with extended file specifications.
+Environments with extended file specifications have more benefits than just longer file names and larger character sets.
 Refer to Chapter 5 for more specific information about extended file names.